August 2, 1987: Billy Joel Makes History In the USSR

 Following his mini-tour of the two largest Soviet cities, Joel memorialized the event with a song called “Leningrad,” inspired by a clown he and his daughter Alexa had met in the city.
 And in October 1987, he released the live album Kohuept (a.k.a.
 Kontsert).
 His second live album, it included the first cover songs ever to appear on a Billy Joel album, Bob Dylan’s “The Times They Are A-Changin’” and, of course, “Back in the U.S.S.R.”
 A documentary of the historic trip Billy Joel, A Matter of Trust: The Bridge to Russia, was also released.
 A year later, Paul McCartney himself would release Снова в СССР, an album of early rock ‘n’ roll covers, exclusively in the U.S.S.R.

-Billy Joel continues to play his monthly residency at New York’s Madison Square Garden, and elsewhere.
+Though Joel has completed his monthly residency at New York’s Madison Square Garden, he continues to play elsewhere.
 Tickets are available here and here.
+His albums have been released in recent vinyl collections here.

 No Comments so far